pointfreeco/swift-case-paths/Sources/CasePathsCore/Documentation.docc/MigrationGuides/MigratingTo1.1.md

-# Upgrading to CasePaths 1.1 and Swift 5.9
+# Migrating to 1.1

+Case Paths 1.1 introduces the `@CasePathable` macro and case key paths for faster, safer, and more ergonomic case paths.

-Learn how to migrate existing case path code to utilize the new ``CasePathable()`` macro and ``CaseKeyPath``s.
+Learn how to migrate existing case path code to utilize the new `@CasePathable` macro and ``CaseKeyPath``s.

 ## Overview